rparrett/darksky.rs/README.md

 [![travis-badge][]][travis] [![license-badge][]][license] [![docs-badge][]][docs]

-# forecast.io.rs
+# darksky.rs

-An unofficial Rust wrapper for the [forecast.io](https://forecast.io) API.
+An unofficial Rust wrapper for the [DarkSky] API.

+**Note**: This package was previously named "forecast_io".
+Due to a [change in name], this package has been renamed to "darksky", and can be found on [crates.io] by the same name.

 ### Installation